hydramod/link-autos-ireland-project-1/README.md

 # Credits

-- Thank you to my mentor (Gareth McGirr) for his help and support
+- Thank you to Gareth McGirr for his guidance and support.
-- Took the zoom animation idea from the [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) Project
+- Took the zoom animation idea from the [Love Running](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) Project.
-- Thank you to chatGPT for finding bus that took me days to spot
-- Thank you google for everythin else
+- Thank you google for everythin else.